 The ever-handsome, now grey-haired Los Angeles homeboy interspersed jazz standards — Fascinating Rhythm, Paper Moon, Let’s Face the Music and Dance, Laura — with Brazilian fare, the expertise of his wife, singer Lani Hall.

-Herb and Lani’s obvious love connection was only one of the evening’s soothing elements.
+Herb and Lani’s clear love connection was only one of the evening’s soothing elements.
 Together they sang, arm-in-arm; from our seats behind the stage we could see Lani tap rhythms on her husband’s back.
-At one point, praising the mellow-toned chanteuse, Alpert said, “That’s my bride.”
+At one point, praising the mellow-voiced chanteuse, Alpert said, “That’s my bride.”

-The gorgeous, vibrant, sound-intensive House-that-Gehry-Built allowed Alpert to play sans microphone and also to sweetly chit chat with his fans as they called out from their seats.
-Modestly protesting when audience members requested Tijuana Brass hits, he went on to play a medley of them: Lonely Bull, Taste of Honey, Tijuana Taxi, Whipped Cream, Spanish Flea.
+The sound-intensive House-that-Gehry-Built allowed Alpert to play sans microphone and also to sweetly chit chat with his fans as they called from their seats.
+Mocking protest when audience members requested Tijuana Brass hits, he went on to play a medley of them: Lonely Bull, Taste of Honey, Tijuana Taxi, Whipped Cream, Spanish Flea.
 All old friends!
-He proudly proclaimed the most important biographical fact of the evening: that he is a graduate of Fairfax High School.
+He proudly proclaimed the most important fact of the evening: he is a graduate-alum of Fairfax High School.

 Not one week later, we attended the gallery opening of Herb’s astonishing totem-pole sculptures.
 On display at Ace Gallery on Wilshire Boulevard in Beverly Hills.

-arts•meme previously wrote about Herb and Lani’s magnificent philanthropic giving, focusing in the Jewish Journal of Greater Los Angeles on a teenaged ballet dancer, one of the Alperts’ arts-education grant recipients.
+arts•meme previously wrote about Herb and Lani’s magnificent philanthropic giving and in the Jewish Journal of Los Angeles concerning one of the Alperts’ arts-education grant recipients, a teenage ballerina.

 photo courtesy of hank garcia